 Clear Creek Cat Rescue was originally founded to help find homes for the Mat-Su Animal Shelter’s cat population.
-Gradually we have expanded to cover a broader portion of the state.
-Cats that are unable to be adopted from shelters because of illness or other issues are rescued by Clear Creek and given the extra love and care that they need, and when ready, placed into a forever home to be part of a family.
-Clear Creek Cat Rescue also rescues cats that have run out of time at shelters, and gives them the extra days or weeks they need to find their purrfect home.
-We rescue cats from the Mat-Su, Houston, Kenai, Soldotna, and Homer shelters as well as homeless cats from Dutch Harbor.
-CCCR also takes in homeless strays, and sometimes accepts cats from private individuals and other rescues when there is a need.
+Gradually we have expanded to cover a broader portion of the state and to take in cats that are strays or otherwise homeless.
+We rescue cats from the Mat-Su, Houston, Kenai, Soldotna, and Homer shelters as well as homeless cats from southcentral and Kenai, Dutch Harbor, Bethel and other areas of the state.
+CCCR also takes in homeless cats of all kinds, including ferals; we also sometimes accepts cats from private individuals and other rescues when there is a need.

-We also trap, spay/neuter and vaccinate feral and colony cats, and rehome them through our Barn Cat Project.
+Through our Barn Cat Project, we trap, spay/neuter and vaccinate feral and colony cats, and rehome them to welcoming barn homes.

 What Do We Believe?

-Because declawing is a painful and unnecessary procedure which has no benefit to the cat, we do not believe in declawing and will NOT adopt a cat to anyone who would declaw.
+We are adamantly opposed to declawing.
+Because declawing is a painful and unnecessary procedure which has no benefit to the cat, we will NOT adopt a cat to anyone who would declaw.
 Please see our page on declawing for more information on this reprehensible practice.

 CCCR does charge adoption fees.
-The usual adoption fee for an adult cat is $60; for kittens under 6 months, the fee is $100.
-We do have many sponsored cats whose adoption fee is $30.
+The usual adoption fee for an adult cat is $75; for kittens under 6 months, the fee is $125.
+We do have many sponsored cats whose adoption fee is $40.
 Under our Senior Cats for Seniors program, cats 9 or older can be adopted to seniors over 55 for $30.
-Barn cats are available to suitable barn homes for donation.
-(All adult cats are spayed/neutered, vaccinated and micochipped.)
+Barn cats are available to suitable barn homes for a donation.
+(All cats are spayed/neutered, vaccinated and micochipped.)
 Because we believe that people with lesser income can provide as good a home for a cat as those with more money, we will, in some instances, adopt a cat to a family that cannot afford the full adoption fee.